THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 1722, Robert Dixon and his wife, filed suit against Walter Butler, and William Bridges who now

-owned the Munfin property, on behalf of her son by her previous marriage to
+owned the Munfin property, on behalf of her stepson by her previous marriage to Patrick Lambert:

 Robert Dixon Esq